Get the training you need to bring in demand injection therapies to your practice

 - An online, hybrid program: This format allows you to have access to recorded lectures and materials to review and complete at your own pace, but also includes hands-on instructionduring 2 on-site weekend workshops.

-- Taught in the SCNM Pain Relief Center: The PRC is located on the beautiful SCNM campus in Tempe, AZ (on-site weekend workshops only).
+- Taught in the Neil Riordan Center for Regenerative Medicine: The Neil Riordan Center for Regenerative Medicine is located on the beautiful SCNM campus in Tempe, AZ (on-site weekend workshops only).

 - Developed and taught by injection therapy professionals: Our instructors have thriving regenerative injection therapy practices.